Selina Islam: Career

 Islam is a Kuwaiti expatriate business person.
 She is the vice-president of Comilla north district of Bangladesh Awami League.
-She was elected as an independent candidate from the reserved women's seat-49 of the Eleventh Jatiya Sangsad.
+She was elected as an independent candidate from the reserved women's seat-49 of the eleventh Jatiya Sangsad.
 Shirin Sharmin Chaudhury administered the oath to her on 20 February 2019.

-Controversy

 On 26 December 2020, Islam was granted bail when she surrendered herself before a Dhaka court for a graft case filed earlier by the Anti-Corruption Commission.
 The court also ordered the authorities to freeze 670 bank accounts of Islam and three of her family members - her husband, Mohammad Shahid Islam; their daughter, Wafa Islam; and her sister, Jesmin Prodhan; in cases filed over corruption and money laundering.
 The ACC case stated that though Selina Islam's sister Jesmin Pradhan has no source of income, she had 44 accounts in different banks.

+In May 2025, the Detective Branch arrested Islam in Gulshan, Dhaka.
+She was shown arrested in a case filed by the Anti-Corruption Commission.